 We dehydrate so many berries here on the farm.
-Oregon has quiet the abundance and so they are easy to come by fresh.
+Oregon has quite the abundance and so they are easy to come by fresh.
 They are a bit harder to come by dried without all of the junk though.
 Which is another reason that we dry so many on the farm.
-From strawberries, cranberries, aronia berries, to haskap and beyond.
+From strawberries, cranberries, Aronia berries, to haskap and beyond.

 Length of dehydrating time depends on many variables from water content in the food, sugar content, size of the piece of food (whole strawberry vs sliced), the amount of air that is able to circulate around the food, the level of humidity in the air which is dehydrating the food, the temperature inside the dehydrator and the type of dehydrator that you are using.

 Depending on the berry you may want to do a little food prep before plopping it into the dehydrator.

 Blackberries, raspberries, marionberries, Salmonberries etc. may be placed whole straight on the dehydrator trays.

 Strawberries could be done whole but will take a very long time.
 For us, because they are being used in tea, it is simpler to cut them into about 1/2 inch cubes which when dried make for the perfect size in a tea infuser.
 They can be sliced or diced however you prefer.

 Cherries, plums, and other stone fruits will need to be pitted first.
 As well as cut in half or smaller.

 Blueberries and cranberries, or any other berries with tight/tough skins on the outside, are their own monster.
 They will need to be pricked, popped, or sliced first in order to speed up dry time and ensure they are fully dried on the inside.

 We usually prick and pop blueberries but slice cranberries because cranberries won't do much with pricking.